trendscenter/coinstac/SETUP.md

 You’ll need some software installed:

+2. **npm,** a package manager for Node.js
+* See detailed instructions here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-1. **Lerna,** a manager for the packages in the COINSTAC repository.
+2. **Lerna,** a manager for the packages in the COINSTAC repository.
   * With npm to be installed first (go to step 3), run `npm install --global lerna`

-2. Install a MQTT client, any will work listening on localhost and the standard mqtt port (1883).
+3. Install a MQTT client, any will work listening on localhost and the standard mqtt port (1883).
 We prefer [mosquitto](https://mosquitto.org/) but any client should work.
 Mosquitto is available on `brew` and `apt`.

 4. To run computations and have the UI not complain, you'll need [Docker](https://docs.docker.com/get-docker/).
 Docker memory requirements differ per computation, but 4gb is recommended as a minimum and 12gb will allow most any computation to run.